Here's what you missed on GLEE.

 Harry Shum Jr (Mike Chang)

-Sadly, Cory Monteith (best-known for playing Finn Hudson) died in 2013, and we have lost another cast member since the show wrapped.
-Mark Salling (who played 'Puck') committed suicide in January of this year at the age of 35.
+Sadly, Cory Monteith (best-known for playing Finn Hudson) died in 2013, while another cast member Mark Salling (who played 'Puck') also died since the show wrapped.